Betty Hutton

-Early life and education
+Early life

-Hutton was born Elizabeth June Thornburg on February 26, 1921, in Battle Creek, Michigan.
-While she was very young, her father abandoned the family for another woman.
-They did not hear of him again until they received a telegram in 1937, informing them of his suicide.
-Betty and her older sister, Marion, were raised by her alcoholic mother, who took the surname Hutton.
-Marion was later billed as the actress Sissy Jones.
+Hutton was born Elizabeth June Thornburg on February 26, 1921, in Battle Creek, Michigan, the youngest of two daughters of Percy Thornburg, a railroad brakeman, and Mabel Thornburg (née Lum).
+When she was two years old, her father abandoned the family.
+They did not hear of him again until they received a telegram years later, informing them of his suicide.
+Betty and her older sister, Marion, were raised by their single mother, who was an alcoholic.